gcassarino/esp8266-Philips-RC6-tv-remote/README.md

 All web page layouts are fully responsive and accessible from smartphones and tablets.

 ## Todo
-- dump the keyboard map to save the remote control configurations and then reload later or as a backup in case of reset.
+- dump the keyboard map to save the remote control configuration/keys and then reload later or as a backup in case of reset.

 ## Notes
 - I use version 2.0 of the ntpclient library instead of version 2.5.